cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

     - Note the value of $\Delta t$ shown on the side - does it match your simulation?

-If you repeat the above process, you will notice that the first captured cycle of the note can differ in length than the others.
-Make sure you can understand why this might happen based on the underlying hardware

 !!! note "Lab Report Task 6: Screenshot of MultiNotePlayer Waveform"

     Follow the instructions below on the oscilloscope to obtain a screen